Assessing the Risks of Meconium-stained Liquor

 • Avoid artificial rupture of the membranes (ARM) during labour.
 If there is meconium present, it will remain well-diluted, and the amniotic fluid will protect the baby from compression during contractions.

-• Ensure that the mother knows meconium is a variation and not necessarily a complication.
+• Ensure that the parent knows meconium is a variation and not necessarily a complication.
 A post-date baby with old meconium is very different from a 38-week baby with thick, fresh meconium.

 • Avoid any interventions that are associated with fetal distress, such as ARM, the use of syntocinon/pitocin, or directed pushing.

-• There is no evidence that management should be based on the consistency of meconium.
+• There is no evidence that management of meconium-stained liquor should be based on the consistency of the meconium

-• There is no evidence that techniques used to inhibit gasping after birth can be effective in reducing the incidence of MAS.
+• There is no evidence that techniques used to prevent the infant from gasping after birth are effective in reducing the risk of MAS.

 Following birth, infants born through MSL may require ongoing care.